ickoxii/misc-notes/learn-lldb/README.md

 (lldb) run
 ```

-When trying to use this in vs code tho... doesnt exactly work.
+When trying to use this in vs code tho... even `settings set` doesnt exactly work.